 We assume, as common, that superconductors fill in all of $\R^2$ (the cylindrical geometry in $\R^3$).
 In this case, $\CURL A := \partial_{x_1}A_2 - \partial_{x_2}A_1$ and $\CURL^* f = (\partial_{x_2}f, -\partial_{x_1}f)$.

-By far, the most important and celebrated solutions of the Ginzburg-Landau equations are magnetic vortex lattices, discovered by Abrikosov (\cite{Abr}), and known as Abrikosov (vortex) lattice solutions or simply {\it Abrikosov lattices}.
-Among other things understanding these solutions is important for maintaining the superconducting current in Type II superconductors, i.e., for $\kappa> \frac{1}{\sqrt{2}}$.
+By far, the most important and celebrated solutions of the Ginzburg-Landau equations are magnetic vortex lattice solutions, discovered by Abrikosov (\cite{Abr}), and known as (Abrikosov) vortex lattice solutions or simply {\it Abrikosov or vortex lattices}.
+Among other things, understanding these solutions is important for maintaining the superconducting current in Type II superconductors, i.e., for $\kappa> \frac{1}{\sqrt{2}}$.

 Abrikosov lattices have been extensively studied in the physics literature.
 Among many rigorous results, we mention that the existence of these solutions was proven rigorously in \cite{Odeh, BGT, Dut2, Al, TS, ST2}.
 Moreover, important and fairly detailed results on asymptotic behaviour of solutions, for $\kappa \to\infty$ and applied magnetic fields, $h$, satisfying $h\le \frac{1}{2}\ln \kappa$+const (the London limit), were obtained in \cite{as} (see this paper and the book \cite{ss} for references to earlier work).
 Further extensions to the Ginzburg-Landau equations for anisotropic and high temperature superconductors in the $\kappa \to\infty$ regime can be found in \cite{abs1, abs2}.
 (See \cite{GST, S} for reviews.)